-The easy answer to this question is that an auto refractor is a machine used to determine an individuals’ prescription by measuring how light is affected as it reflects through the eyeball.
-Auto refractors are quick and painless for the patient and they give an excellent baseline for an ophthalmologist to determine the correct eyeglass or contact lens prescription.
-They provide objective readings prior to giving the subjective test on the phoropter.
+Auto refractors measure how light is affected as it reflects through the eyeball, specifically a cone of infrared light.
+Quick and painless for the patient, they give an excellent baseline to determine the correct eyeglass or contact lens prescription.
+They provide an objective reading prior to the subjective tests that follow on a phoropter.

 How does an auto refractor work?

-An auto refractor works by shining light into the eye and then measuring how it changes as it bounces off the back of the eye (the ocular fundus).
+An auto refractor works by shining light into the eye and measuring how it bounces off the back of the eye.
 The patient is shown an image that moves in and out of focus, taking several measurements of these reflections to determine when the eye is properly focused.
 When these figures are put together, it is clear what level of vision correction is needed for the patient to see at their best.

 What are the most important features to consider when looking at an auto refractor?